What is the HSE National Office for Human Rights and Equality Policy?

 A recent set of webinars recorded in early 2021 regarding Supporting the consent process for the vaccination programme against Sars-CoV-2 (Covid 19) is available here.

 The office worked in collaboration with HSE Disabilities Services on a rights based approach to testing for COVID-19 which can be accessed here.

-The office works in collaboration with staff and people who use our services to ensure human rights and equality issues are addressed
+The office works in collaboration with staff and people who use our services to ensure human rights and equality issues are addressed.

-Please click here to find out more information about the staff in the office.
+Find out more information about the staff in the office.

 See below our series of office Newsletters to date: